Chinchillas make some funny sounds.

 While this is not necessarily a scientific answer by any means, it is what I have experienced in my first 5 years of raising my chinchilla.

-While other chinchilla owners have stated that their chinchillas will bark in their sleep, I am sure that the reasons and causes for the barking vary by the chinchilla.
+But plenty of other chinchilla owners have stated that their pets bark in their sleep.
+I am sure that the reasons and causes for the barking vary from one case to the next.

-In short, the reason your chinchilla is barking in their sleep is likely due to being startled but if that is not the case, your guess is as good as mine and I would not be overly concerned with the barking taking place.
+In short, the reason your chinchilla is barking in its sleep is likely due to being startled.
+If that is not the case, your guess is as good as mine. whatever the reason, I would not be overly concerned.

 This is completely normal.

 Your chinchilla not making audible noises or stopping a barking behavior isn’t immediately something to become overly concerned with.